-You should have an anti-malware which can protect yours from wide varieties of threats.
-A good option for a robust anti-malware program is MalwareFox.
+You should have anti-malware that can protect you from a wide variety of threats.
+A good option for a robust anti-malware program is TotalAV.
 It scans for threats including adware, spyware, and different types of malware in your system.
 It is not demanding on your system which makes it easy to run in the background.

-MalwareFox also protects your computer real-time.
+MalwareFox also protects your computer in real-time.
 It includes browser protection which removes threats early on.
 The security program also examines any files your download.
-MalwareFox analyzes the behavior of suspicious files and promptly blocks it.
+MalwareFox analyzes the behavior of suspicious files and promptly blocks them.
 It prevents actual infection from both identified and unknown threats.

 There are countless threats online.
 It is more dangerous for organizations as they have assets that need protecting.
 The combination of education and layers of protection reduces the chances of being a victim.
 Knowing the existence of spear phishing is the beginning of your security.